Ankle Replacement Surgery

 If you experience any of the following symptoms, you should call your doctor immediately:

 - A foul smelling, yellow or green discharge

 - A new onset of swelling, tingling pain or numbness in the toes that is not relieved by elevating your foot above your head for 1 hour

 Ankle replacement surgery provides excellent pain relief and good function, although as with all joints, they can wear over time, resulting in a recurrence of symptoms.

 At One Healthcare we can book you in to see a specialist Orthopaedic surgeon, usually within 48 hours, for an initial consultation.
 Ankle replacement surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Ankle Replacement Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Specialist Physiotherapy and nursing teams